Kirynn/BrainBench/Design Overview.md

   - Template: 404.html
     - Have a h1#404-message
     - Have a h3#funny
-      - &quot;Seat's taken&quot;
+      - "Seat's taken"
-      - &quot;You just lost musical chairs&quot;
+      - "You just lost musical chairs"
-      - &quot;Sorry, we're full&quot;
+      - "Sorry, we're full"
-      - &quot;You don't have a ticket for this seat&quot;
+      - "You don't have a ticket for this seat"
-      - &quot;Hey, that's my seat!&quot;
+      - "Hey, that's my seat!"
-      - &quot;What are you doing step seat&quot;
-      - &quot;No loitering, get outta here&quot;
+      - "No loitering, get outta here"
-      - &quot;Please remain seated during takeoff and landing&quot;
+      - "Please remain seated during takeoff and landing"
-      - &quot;You can't sit with us.&quot;
+      - "You can't sit with us."
   - Frontend.py:
     - page_not_found()
       - Decorated with @app.errorhandler(404)